adversinc/node-sandbox-ex/README.md

 Using your own RPC/inter-process communication
 ----------------------------------------------
 node-sandbox works with any RPC or communication library that uses node's `Stream` API.
-The `Stream` used is created using the child process' STDOUT and STDIN.
+The `Stream` node-sandbox gives you is created using the child process' `STDOUT` and `STDIN` for security reasons.

 To get a stream to the sandbox from within the main process, use `Sandbox.getStream()`, eg: